 Clipless pedals are built with some variation of a spring-loaded claw that attaches to a cleat on the bottom of a shoe specifically designed for cycling.
-They’re often cited as the first things you need to get “when you’re ready to get serious.”
-They can boost a cyclist’s efficiency, and provide a confidence inspiring interface between bike and rider.
+They’re often cited as the first thing you need to get “when you’re ready to get serious.”
+They can boost a cyclist’s efficiency, and provide a confidence-inspiring interface between bike and rider.
 Clipless pedals have a short learning curve, but for countless cyclists, there’s no turning back after “going clipless.”

-The introduction of clipless pedals preserved all the benefits of toe clips and straps without the danger (photo 2).
-Step in, and feel confident to safely ride harder.
-A simple twist outwards away from the bike, and you’re free.
-It takes some trial and error to get into a clipless pedal without having to look down, but it’ll probably take less time than you think when you’re futzing around getting started.
+The introduction of clipless pedals preserved all the benefits of toe clips and straps without the danger.
+If you’re unsure how to use clipless pedals, they are simpler than you might think.
+Step in and ride harder while feeling safe and comfortable.
+Need to dismount?
+A simple twist outward and away from the bike and you’re free.
+It takes some trial and error to get into a clipless pedal without having to look down, but it’ll probably take less time than you think.

-Despite the petite size of the interface and in most cases, the pedal body itself, clipless compatible shoes have a stiffer sole which all but removes the pressure point you might expect (photo 3).
-And modern cleats can have varied degrees of “float” before you disengage so you can still rotate joints a little for relief if they need it. iSSi pedals offer different spindle lengths to accommodate diverse body dimensions and their subsequent kinematics.
-For more information on spindle length and why it’s important, click here.
+Despite the petite size of the interface and the pedal body itself, clipless compatible shoes have a stiffer sole that all but removes the pressure point you might expect.
+Additionally, modern cleats can have varied degrees of “float” before you disengage so you can still rotate joints a little for relief if they need it. iSSi pedals offer different spindle lengths to accommodate diverse body dimensions and their subsequent kinematics.
+Get more information on spindle length and why it’s important.

 Clipless pedals and their cleats are designed to work together.
-While some manufacturers share cleat designs that are cross compatible, some utilize very specific cleats that can become jammed and even locked into the wrong pedal – a situation you don’t want to find yourself in! iSSi offers cleats that are Shimano SPD compatible (photo 5) and Look Keo compatible (photo 6).
-Always make sure you are using the right cleats with your pedals.
+While some manufacturers share cleat designs that are cross compatible, some utilize very specific cleats that can become jammed and even locked into the wrong pedal – a situation you’d likely prefer to avoid. iSSi offers cleats that are Shimano SPD compatible and Look Keo compatible, ensuring you can always find the right cleats for your pedals.